IndiraChithambarasami/omg_dosimetry/docs/source/calibration.rst

     my_path = Path(r"C:/my/folder")
     doses = [0.0, 100.0, 200.0, 400.0, 650.0, 950.0]

-If you don't have an image you can load the demo images:
+Load the demo images, if you don't have an image:

 .. code-block:: python